poelstra/ts-stream/README.md

 Errors generated in `forEach()`'s read handler are 'returned' to the corresponding `write()` or `end()` call.
-Errors from the write-side (i.e. passing an error to `end()` or writing a rejected promise) causes the stream to end, and the end handler of `forEach()` to be called with that error.
+To signal an error from the write-side to the forEach-side, you can `end()` the stream with an error, causing the end handler of `forEach()` to be called with that error.

-For example, in a mapping transform, if the map callback throws an error, this error is 'reflected' back to the write that caused that callback to be called.
+For example, in a mapping transform, if the map callback throws an error (or returns a rejected promise), this error is 'reflected' back to the write that caused that callback to be called.
 This allows the writer to decide to simply write another value, end the stream, etc.